coolparadox/picross/README.md

 - *PRIMING*: Awaiting to be informed who are the crossing solvers that are interested in new discoveries.
 In this state, the processing of eventual hints received from other solvers is postponed.
 - *DISCOVERING*: Not yet fully solved; awaiting hints from other solvers in the hope this helps advance with the solution.
 - *STALLED*: Not yet fully solved, but too much time has passed without hints.
-If all solvers reach this state, the puzzle has no unique solution.
+If any solver reaches this state permanently, the puzzle has no unique solution.
 - *RESTING*: The solver is fully solved, but still checking if eventual hints from other solvers are consistent.
 Any inconsistent hint (e.g. a filled position is hinted to be empty) is a confirmation that the puzzle has no solution.
 - *RETIRED*: Stop all solving.
 The solution of the puzzle, if any, can be safely retrieved when all solvers reach this state.